 - Ambiguous: The “Boots” and “the maker of Bonnets and Hoods” in The Hunting of the Snark are two different persons.

-- Unproven: Carroll was on drugs when he wrote the Alice books.
+- Unproven: The assumption that Carroll was on drugs when he wrote the Alice books.

 - Sometimes wrong: Carroll quotes.
 Check them.

-- Likely wrong: The “Ocean Chart” (the Bellman’s map) in The Hunting of the Snark was made by Henry Holiday.
+- Likely wrong: The assumption that the “Ocean Chart” (the Bellman’s map) in The Hunting of the Snark was made by Henry Holiday.

-- Wrong: C.L.
+- Wrong: The assumption that C.L.
 Dodgson (aka Lewis Carroll) invented the word “Snark”.

-- Wrong: Only the first issue of The Hunting of the Snark has “Baker” on page 83.
+- Wrong: The claim by rare book sellers that only the first issue of The Hunting of the Snark has “Baker” on page 83.

-- Wrong: There is photographic evidence that Alice Liddell as a child kissed C.L.
+- Wrong: The assumption that there is photographic evidence that Alice Liddell as a child kissed C.L.
 Dodgson.

-- Wrong (snopes.com): C.L.
+- Wrong (snopes.com): The story that C.L.
 Dodgson sent an admiring Queen Victoria a copy of An Elementary Treatise on Determinants.

 Not Lewis Carroll